 - ¼ teaspoon sugar

 - 1 tbsp butter I prefer to use ghee clarified butter

 - 3 tablespoon Extra virgin olive oil

 - 4 garlic cloves, chopped

-- ½ green bell pepper and ½ yellow bell pepper (about 6 ounces in total), sliced
+- ½ green bell pepper and ½ yellow bell pepper, cored and sliced

 - 1 cup canned diced tomato